mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 Casra called out to her, "The wind speaks!"

-Setre responded, "The circle listens!"
+Setre responded, "The wood listens!"

 They looked on as the forest swallowed her cursed blue light, a living memory of Ara wandering in the darkness.